cunhasbia/fashion/README.md

-# HTML-CSS-2ndProjectAtUdemy
+# Fashion
-Simple project just to practice some new properties learned during the course at Udemy.
+2nd project to practice some new properties learned about HTML5 and CSS3 during the course at Udemy.